The Sunday Roast.

 The Hunter’s Moon | Kensington

 We could wax lyrical about the roast at The Hunter’s Moon.
 This West London spot feels like a country pub transposed to a well-heeled residential back street, with its chequer-tiled floors and pooches curled up at the feet of cosy armchairs.
-The kitchen turns out quality food any day of the week, but on Sundays you can score treacle-cured sirloin, butter roast chicken and stuffed pork belly with caramelised apple sauce, plus all the trimmings.
-Save space for the three cheese cauliflower, and the sticky toffee pud.
+The kitchen turns out quality food any day of the week, but on Sundays you can score mighty roasts of aged sirloin, butter roast chicken and stuffed pork belly with caramelised apple sauce, plus all the trimmings.
+Save space for the three cheese cauliflower and the sticky toffee pud, or live to regret it.

 Sam’s Riverside | Hammersmith